andersmurphy/andersmurphy-blog/resources/posts/2023-09-15-clojure-virtual-threads-with-ring-and-http-kit.md

 Transfer/sec:    319.22KB
 ```

-That's a 2.3x increase in performance by switching to virtual threads. **Keep in mind, this is a very crude benchmark, and you should always do you're own project specific benchmarking.** That being said the above example gives an indication of the potential benefits to switching to virtual threads, especially in the case where requests are doing a fair bit of work (e.g: querying a database).
+That's a 2.3x increase in performance.
+The increase is not due to virtual threads per say but due to virtual thread pools having an unlimited number of threads versus a fixed-size thread pool (50 threads).
+However, what this does highlight is that with virtual thread you no longer need to right size thread pools in environments with lots of IO, you get near-optimal utilisation without the need for manual and machine specific tuning.

 The full example [project can be found here](https://github.com/andersmurphy/clj-cookbook/tree/master/virtual-threads/http-kit).